Mandala Airlines Flight 091: Conclusion

-The report also criticized the lack of coordination among the rescuers, which possibly could have caused the deaths of people who had survived the crash earlier as rescuers did not arrive in time.
+The report also criticised the lack of coordination among the rescuers, which possibly could have caused the deaths of people who had survived the crash earlier as rescuers did not arrive in time.
 For example, during the crash of Flight 091, the airport fire brigade decided to dispatch a limited number of fire fighting units to the crash site after considering that the crash was located outside of the airport area.
 The other firefighting units were told to remain in place, despite the fact that the airport had been closed.
 Additional lack of infrastructure led to confusion among the rescuers to locate the crash site, thus hampering the search and rescue effort.

 NTSC issued several recommendations to Mandala Airlines and the Indonesian Directorate General of Civil Aviation (DGCA).
 One of these was a request for the DGCA to mandate airports in Indonesia to conduct a real-time exercise of their Airport Emergency Plan at least once a year.

 Legacy

 Prior to the crash of Mandala Airlines Flight 091, members of the National Transportation Safety Committee worked voluntarily, receiving no salary from the Indonesian government.
 After the crash, members of NTSC were paid according to a pre-determined salary.

-To honor the death of the North Sumatran Governor, Indonesian President Susilo Bambang Yudhoyono posthumously awarded Nurdin with Bintang Mahaputra, the second highest honor in Indonesia.
+To honor the death of the North Sumatran Governor, Indonesian President Yudhoyono posthumously awarded Nurdin with Bintang Mahaputra, the second highest honor in Indonesia.
 The newly-built North Sumatran Government Archive and Library was named after Nurdin by North Sumatran governor for the 2016 - 2018 period, Tengku Erry Nuradi.